dfinity/portal/docs/developer-docs/integrations/https-outcalls/index.md

 ## Use cases
 There are many use cases for canister HTTPS outcalls, see the following list for some prominent examples.
 * One of the most important use cases is reading data from external HTTP APIs, e.g., pricing data used in DEXs or weather data used in decentralized insurance dApps.
 * IoT dApps need to obtain sensor data from traditional servers with which the sensors interact.
-In the future, we may even envision direct interactions of sensors with the IC blockchain.
+In the future, the Internet Computer may even envision direct interactions of sensors.
 * Chat services sending push notifications about incoming messages to users.

-We expect the majority of HTTP calls to be `GET` calls for reading Web 2.0 data, but `POST` clearly also plays an important role for the interaction with external systems in order to be able to write data to Web 2.0 servers.
+It is expected that the majority of HTTP calls to be `GET` calls for reading Web 2.0 data, but `POST` clearly also plays an important role for the interaction with external systems in order to be able to write data to Web 2.0 servers.

 ## Resources